 The project in summary

-Music-therapy sessions for children with congenital heart diseases and chronically ill hospitalized at the Hôpital des Enfants des HUG (Genève).
+Music-therapy sessions for children and youths with congenital heart diseases and chronically ill hospitalized at the Hôpital des Enfants des HUG (Genève).

 The project in detail

-Successfully piloted in 2019-2022, inside six Paediatric Wards of the Hôpital des Enfants des HUG (Genève), thanks to the unique support of AMG, in 2023, the practice of music-therapy significantly contributed to improving the psychophysical well-being of young hospitalized patients.
-Moreover, the results of the monitoring and impact evaluation processes confirm that music-therapy is considered by the medical and nursing staff of the different wards where the music therapist intervened, as an indispensable complementary practice to the conventional hospital care and medical treatments.
+Successfully integrated, since 2019, inside six Paediatric Wards of the Hôpital des Enfants des HUG (Genève), thanks to the unique support of AMG, the practice of music-therapy significantly contributed to improve the psychophysical well-being of young hospitalized patients.
+Moreover, the results of the monitoring and impact evaluation processes, carried out during the years of the project (2019-2024), confirm that music-therapy is considered by the medical and nursing staff of the different wards where the music therapist intervened, as an indispensable complementary practice to the conventional hospital care and medical treatments.

 More specifically, the project aims to: